fourfridays/fourfridays.github.io/5-events.md

 permalink: /events/
 ---

-Monthly dinner is on September 26th after Maghreb prayer.
+Monthly dinner is last Saturday of the month.